top of page

 Commonplace Tautologies and Pleonasms

-We use redundant expressions every day, in speech and writing, and there are numerous technically redundant but time-honored phrases in both English and Turkish.
-Most commonplace redundant expressions are either pleonastic modifications or tautological duplications.
+We use redundant expressions every day, in speech and writing, and there are numerous redundant yet time-honored, and acceptable, phrases in both English and Turkish, including pleonastic modifications and tautological duplications.
+Some duplicated linguistic forms and redundant modifiers have became lexicalized as part of the languages idiom.

-The examples below are in both English and Turkish (with the redundant constituents shown greyed out).
+Many redundant phrases have become lexicalized.
+Other redundancies may appear idiomatic, but they are not.
+For example, the English and Turkish expressions below are technically redundant, with the redundant constituents shown greyed out.
 Some are subtler than others or too established to ring any redundancy bells.
-What's fascinating, however, is the almost perfect bilingual matching of the phrases, which tells me that these are, indeed, semantic redundancies, that the duplication occurs at the level of meaning, and that some logical fallacies may be universal:
+What's fascinating about them, however, is the almost perfect bilingual matching of the phrases, which tells me that these are, indeed, semantic redundancies, that the duplication occurs at the level of meaning, and that some logical fallacies may be universal:

 many different ways